-TMJ, or Temporomandibular Joint Dysfunction, affects millions of people in America and it tends to manifest itself in the form of jaw pain.
-However, there are lots of ways in which TMJ can impact your body and it often goes far beyond jaw pain.
-Many of the symptoms associated with TMJ can be very damaging and can limit a person’s day to day lifestyle options.
-We’re going to look at what causes TMJ and what the treatment options are.
+Temporomandibular joint (TMJ) disorder, affects millions of people in America.
+It manifests itself in the form of jaw pain.
+However, there are lots of ways in which the TMJ can impact your body and it often goes far beyond jaw pain.
+Many symptoms associated with TMJ disorder can be very damaging and can limit a person’s day-to-day life.
+We’re going to look at what causes the disorder and some TMJ treatment options.
 Read on to learn more.

-The problem occurs when there’s a dysfunction in the temporomandibular joint, which is the joint that connects the skull and jaw bone.
-It should work smoothly but when a problem arises with the bones, the cartilage that covers the bones or the disk between them, it can be painful.
+The problem occurs when there’s a disorder in the temporomandibular joint, which is the joint that connects the skull and jaw bone.
+It should work smoothly but when a problem arises with the bones or the cartilage that covers the bones or the disk between them, pain can occur.

-These symptoms can be experienced in a variety of combinations and you don’t have to experience them all for them to signal TMJ.
-It’s also true that these symptoms are often made worse by stress and anxiety.
+These signs and symptoms can come in a variety of combinations and you don’t have to experience them all.
+The symptoms are often worse with stress and anxiety.

-The first thing you need to do if you think you might have TMJ is come in for a consultation.
-We will be able to assess the situation.
-You can then get a full diagnosis if the problem is present or find out what’s actually causing your symptoms if it’s not TMJ.
-The diagnosis process might involve x-ray images being taken as well as an exam.
+The first thing you need to do if you think you might have TMJ disorder is to schedule a consultation.
+We will assess the situation and give a full diagnosis or otherwise find what is causing your symptoms.
+The diagnosis process might involve x-ray images.

 Schedule An Appointment Today

-Don’t hesitate to get in touch and schedule an appointment with Dental Partners of Boston.
-We can help find the right treatment for your TMJ.
-Our team of dental specialists have many years of experience in dentistry, and are here to help you.
-Our team will assess your situation and offer you the treatment solution that works best for you.
+Don’t hesitate to contact and schedule an appointment with Dental Partners of Boston.
+We can help find the right treatment for your TMJ disorder.
+Our team of dental specialists is experienced with TMJ-related issues and is here to help you.
+Our team will assess your situation and offer the treatment options best suited for you.